 If an officer sees you leave a bar or party and then pulls you over and you fail a breathalyzer test, the rising alcohol defense may benefit you.
 It can also be effective if you confessed to drinking before driving, as long as you did not admit that you were drinking long before getting behind the wheel.

 Protect Your Rights

-You should also never attempt to use this defense without first speaking to your San Diego DUI attorney as it can only be used in very select circumstances.
+You should also never attempt to use this defense without first speaking to your lawyer as it can only be used in very select circumstances.
 Attempting to defend yourself this way without talking to your attorney can actually hurt your case rather than help it.

-If you have been accused of drunk driving, speak with a top San Diego DUI attorney as soon as possible after you have been pulled over.
+If you have been accused of drunk driving, speak with a top DUI lawyer as soon as possible after you have been pulled over.
 You can schedule a free initial consultation with Peter M. Liss by calling (760) 643-4050 or (858) 486-3024.

 Creative Commons Image by kyle tsui